DFE-Digital/bat-design-history/app/posts/school-placements/2023-08-21-experiment-4-finding-mentors-if-youre-an-itt-provider.md

 The filters in the filter panel correspond to the information displayed in the individual mentor list item.

-[Show iteration of the results filters - ‘Contrast factors’ between experiments 2 and 4]

 #### List item

 We separated the search results item into two parts: